w3f/polkadot-spec/docs/sect-finality.md

 a. **Consensus Extension** on GRANDPA finalisation that is a voting round.

-The consensus extension serves to have smaller consensus justification than GRANDPA and alternative cryptography which helps the second part of BEEFY, the light client protocol described below.
+The consensus extension serves to have smaller consensus justification than GRANDPA and alternative cryptography which helps the light client side of BEEFY protocol described below.

-b. **Light client** protocol for convincing the other chain/device efficiently about this vote.
+b. **Light client** protocol for convincing the other chain/device efficiently about the finality vote.

-In the BEEFY light client, a prover, a full node or bridge relayer, wants to convince a verifier, a light client that may be on-chain, of the outcome of a BEEFY vote.
+In the BEEFY light client, a prover, a full node or bridge relayer, wants to convince a verifier, a light client that may be a bridge implementation on the target chain, of the outcome of a BEEFY vote.
 The prover has access to all voting data from the BEEFY voting round.
 In the light client part, the prover may generate a proof and send it to the verifier or they may engage in an interactive protocol with several rounds of communication.

 ### -sec-num- Preliminaries {#id-preliminaries-2}